Sicilian Defence

-1...c5 is the most popular response among masters to White's first move 1.e4.
-Like 1...e5, the move controls the d4 square in the center, but breaks symmetry immediately, often leading to and positions.
-Approximately 25% of games between masters begin with the Sicilian, and of over 800,000 database games beginning 1.e4 c5, White scores only 52% against the Sicilian, compared to 55% among all games.
-However, it is perceived as somewhat risky, with a relatively low rate of draws.
+1...c5 is one of the most popular responses to White's first move 1.e4.
+Like 1...e5, the move contests control of the d4-square, but breaks symmetry immediately, often leading to and positions.

-The most common continuation is for White to develop the king's knight with 2.Nf3, and Black usually replies 2...Nc6, 2...d6, or 2...e6.
-The line most often continues with 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3, leading to the extensively analyzed Open Sicilian, whose variations include the Najdorf, Dragon, and Scheveningen, and many others.
-White usually plans a kingside attack, often featuring an early f4 or f3 and queenside castling, while Black counterattacks on the queenside.
-White can also play 2.Nc3, usually intending d3 instead of d4, known as the Closed Sicilian, or 2.c3, aiming to support a later d4, known as the Alapin Variation, or 2.d4, offering the Smith–Morra Gambit (2.d4 cxd4 3.c3).

 The earliest recorded notes on the Sicilian Defence date back to the late 16th century by the Italian chess players Giulio Polerio and Gioachino Greco.
-It was extremely popular in the second half of the 20th century and was extensively played and analyzed by many grandmasters, such as Bobby Fischer, Garry Kasparov, and Mikhail Tal.
+It was extremely popular in the second half of the 20th century and was extensively played and analysed by many grandmasters, such as Bobby Fischer, Garry Kasparov, and Mikhail Tal.